 Welcome to part two of my critique of the video “Moral Laws & The Covenant” by Zach Bauer.
-Zach is a charming fellow who preaches a new belief system called Torahism which holds that Christians are supposed to return to keeping the Torah of the Old Testament because we are believed to still be under the Law of Moses.
+Bauer is a charming fellow who preaches a new belief system called Torahism which holds that Christians are supposed to return to keeping the Torah of the Old Testament because we are believed to still be under the Law of Moses.

-In this video, Zach is answering a question he received from a viewer about Jesus’ fulfillment of the covenant and the idea that the moral laws are still to be followed but the ritualistic laws are not.
-In part one of this article, I dealt with Zach’s erroneous interpretation of the word fulfill in Matthew 5:17; a misinterpretation which subsequently opens the door to one of the major errors found in Torahism.
+In this video, Bauer is answering a question he received from a viewer about Jesus’ fulfillment of the covenant and the idea that the moral laws are still to be followed but the ritualistic laws are not.
+In part one of this article, I dealt with Bauer’s erroneous interpretation of the word fulfill in Matthew 5:17; a misinterpretation which subsequently opens the door to one of the major errors found in Torahism.
 But there’s a lot more to be said about this video.
-Here in part two, I will examine Zach’s comments about the existence of
+Here in part two, I will examine Bauer’s comments about the existence of

 The Bible Doesn’t Say “Moral Law”